ffplayout/ffplayout/README.md

 ## Attention: Version 4.0 will be the last release in Python

-After that the code base will be changed to Rust and a new version shema will be used.
+After that the code base will be changed to Rust.

 -----